 11. Sip a Christmassy cocktail at Miracle on Orange

 As part of the worldwide “Miracle” by Cocktail Kingdom holiday pop-up bar event, The Courtesy has been transformed into Miracle on Orange.
 From now until December 24, check out the new holiday digs and specialty holiday cocktail menu.
-Cocktails are $11 each and include creations like a Snowball Old Fashioned, and $5 Naughty and Nice shots.
+Festive cocktails include creations like a Snowball Old Fashioned and Naughty and Nice shots.

 13. Take a holiday home tour

 Stroll through gorgeous homes decked out with seasonal décor and gather inspiration for your own home in the process.
 One of our favorites is the Pinewood Estate at Bok Tower Gardens.
 Tour the home, which is decked out in seasonal decor, now through January 6, 2019.
 Combo tickets are $25 for the home tour and gardens admission.

 14. Visit all of the Deck the Downtown holiday window displays

 As part of a collaboration with the Downtown Arts District, Downtown Orlando Partnership, Church Street and Thornton Park Districts, and the Downtown Development Board, 40+ participating businesses are decked out for the holidays with window displays and festive lights.
 All of the Deck the Downtown displays are free and open to the public from December 1-31, 2018.
 Location maps are available at each of the participating businesses.